OasisLMF/ODS_OpenExposureData/OpenExposureData/Docs/src/OED_Overview.rst

 A **portfolio** comprises a number of accounts.
 Primary financial structures cannot apply at portfolio level, however reinsurance structures can.

-The table below shows the different hierarchical levels in OED:
+The table below shows the different hierarchical levels in OED and what financail terms are applicable:

 .. csv-table::
     :header: "Heirarchy", "Description", "Primary Financial Terms?", "Reinsurance Financial Terms?"

     "Location coverage", "Building, contents, business interruption (BI), other", "Yes", "No" "Location",	"Defined through the **LocNumber** field; location level financial field names start with ‘Loc’", "Yes", "Yes"
     "Location group", "Defined through the **LocGroup** field", "No", "Yes" "Policy", "Defined through the **PolNumber** field; within the policy level there is a hierarchy of financial terms:

     Special conditions apply first; field names start with *‘Cond’*.

     Standard policy conditions apply after special conditions; field start with *‘Pol’*.

-    Layers apply after special conditions; field names start with *‘Layer’*."
-"Yes",	"Yes" "Account",	"Defined through the **AccNumber** field; account level financial term field names all start with *‘Acc’*",	"Yes", "Yes"
+    Layers apply after special conditions; field names start with *‘Layer’*.", "Yes", "Yes" "Account",	"Defined through the **AccNumber** field; account level financial term field names all start with *‘Acc’*",	"Yes", "Yes"
     "Account group",	"Defined through the **AccGroup** field", "No",	"No" "Portfolio",	"Defined by the **PortNumber** field", "No", "Yes"